aminhaiqal/Quickride/README.md

 ## Getting Started

-To get started with the Student Grab app, follow these steps:
+To get started with the Quickride app, follow these steps:

 1. Clone the repository:
     ``git clone https://github.com/aminhaiqal/Quickride.git``